Statutes, Regulations, Guidelines, and Policy

 The USSC policy statement establishes four categories of criteria that should be considered extraordinary and compelling reasons for compassionate release.
 The categories are "Medical Condition of the Defendant," "Age of the Defendant," "Family Circumstances," and "Other Reasons."

 The "Medical Condition of the Defendant" category is further subdivided.
-One prong allows for the compassionate release of prisoners with terminal illness.
+One prong allows for the compassionate release of prisoners with terminal illnesses.
 The other allows for the early release of prisoners with a debilitating condition.

 The "Age of the Defendant" category, considered elderly inmates by the Bureau of Prisons, contemplates the compassionate release of prisoners who have reached the age of 65 and are experiencing a serious deterioration of health due to the aging process.
 The USSC policy statement also requires that such prisoners have served at least 10 years or 75 percent of their imprisonment, whichever is less.
 Note that the Bureau's policy, discussed below, does not match the USSC policy.

 The USSC also established a "Family Circumstances" category.
 Under this category, if the sole family member caregiver of a prisoner's minor child dies or becomes incapacitated, he or she may apply for compassionate release.
-The "Family Circumstances" category also allows for the early release of a prisoner whose spouse or registered partner has become incapacitated, if the prisoner is the only available family member caregiver.
+The "Family Circumstances" category also allows for the early release of a prisoner whose spouse or registered partner has become incapacitated if the prisoner is the only available family member caregiver.

 Finally, the USSC policy statement includes an "Other Reasons" category.
 This provision allows for a reduction in sentence when the BOP determines that there exists an extraordinary or compelling reason, other than, or in combination with, the other compassionate release categories.